-Encourage multi-lot country residential development within the Acreage Policy Area to provide opportunities for rural living while protecting agricultural lands.

-- 15.1.1 The Acreage Policy Area is established on Map 5.
-Acreage Policy Area. - 15.1.2 Design new multi-lot country residential development to be compatible with the character of the existing developed areas.

-15.2 EFFICIENT AND ORDERLY DEVELOPMENT

-Multi-lot Country Residential developments are efficiently designed and occur in an orderly manner.
+OBJE CTIVE Encourage multi-lot country residential development within the Acreage Policy Area to provide opportunities for rural living while protecting agricultural lands.
+15.1.1 The Acre Policy A eage Policy Area is established on Map 5.
+Acreage rea.
+15.1.2 • new multi-lot country residential development to be ble with the character of the existing developed areas.
+15.2 IENT AND ORDERLY OBJE CTIVE Multi-lot Country Residential developments are efficiently designed and occur in an orderly manner.
+OBJE (15.2.1 Require are efficiently designed and occur in an orderly Require new mu Require standard previous are efficiently designed and occur in an orderly manner. an approved Area Structure Plan and redistricting for

-- 15.2.1 Require an approved Area Structure Plan and redistricting for new multi-lot country residential development. - 15.2.2 Require a new or updated Area Structure Plan, to current County standards, prior to redistricting or subdivision where a previously approved Area Structure Plan was approved ten (10) or more years prior to considering new subdivision applications. - 15.2.3 Require new or expanded country residential development to be located within the Acreage Policy Area.
-Amendment to this plan shall be required where the proposed development is outside of the Acreage Policy Area. - 15.2.4 Discourage new multi-lot country residential development proposals outside the Acreage Policy Area unless the inventory of existing vacant undeveloped multi-lot country residential parcels is less than 20% of the total inventory.
+15.2.4 Discourage new multi-lot country residential development proposals outside the Acreage Policy Area unless the inventory of existing vacant undeveloped multi-lot country residential parcels is less than 20% of the total inventory.